ntran119/data_projects/2023_Medical_Insurance/readme.md

 To achieve this, the objectives are futher broken down into 3 sub-objectives
 1. Main Insights: Perform exploratory data analysis of the dataset and report key findings
 2. Model Training: Train a Linear Model and analyze the significance and impact of its coefficients
-3. Evaluate/Improve the Model
+3. Evaluation: Analyze the residuals and suggest model improvements

 ## Main Insights

-From the exploratory data analysis, we found some interesting insights.

-While exploring for multi-colinear variables, our correlation matrix reveals that being a smoker is highly correlated with increased insurance charges:
+During our exploratory data analysis, we uncovered several noteworthy insights.
+While examining for multicollinearity among variables, our correlation matrix revealed a strong positive correlation between smoking status and increased insurance charges.
+This suggests that individuals who smoke tend to have higher medical insurance costs compared to non-smokers.

 ![CR_mat](figures/cor_mat.png)

-There are other interesting associations in the matrix such as BMI being positively associated with a southeast region and insurance charges being positively correlated with BMI and age.
-To further explore the effect of smoking on insurance charges we visualized the difference between smoking and non-smoker on a histogram
+Additionally, we observed other interesting associations in the correlation matrix.
+For instance, there was a positive correlation between BMI and living in the southeast region, as well as between insurance charges, BMI, and age.
+These associations provide valuable insights into potential relationships between different variables in our dataset.

 ![smoking_hist](figures/smoker_histogram.png)

-The associated insurance charges for Smokers has a higher variability overall (the insurance changes are more spread).
-The distributions of the two categories is visually distinct.
-There is only a small overlap of values and the means of both distributions are quite far apart.
-This is good indication that being a smoker has a significant likely-hood of increasing medical insurance costs.
+To delve deeper into the impact of smoking on insurance charges, we visualized the difference between smokers and non-smokers using a histogram.
+The distributions of insurance charges for smokers and non-smokers exhibited distinct patterns, with smokers displaying a higher insurance costs with higher variability.
+Furthermore, the means of both distributions were notably different, indicating a significant disparity in insurance charges between the two groups.
+This visual evidence strongly suggests that smoking status is a significant factor contributing to increased medical insurance costs.

-We ran a two-sample t-test (2 tail) to compare the medical insurance costs of these two populations.
+To quantitatively assess the difference in insurance costs between smokers and non-smokers, we conducted a two-sample t-test (two-tailed) comparing the means of the two populations.

 $H_0$: There is no difference between these two populations. $\mu_a = \mu_b$